Instrument: Universal Core Identity Model

 The model is not trying to erase difference.
 It is trying to place difference in the correct layer.

-UCIM is not only a model; it is a practical instrument.
+This isn't only a model; it's a practical instrument.
 Its language, routines, and mediation scripts all depend on the same structural move: protecting the Human Core while locating conduct, norms, and beliefs in the outer layers where adjustment can happen.

 Why This Matters